By Ivan Skytte Jørgensen

 The search engine instances need to know which instances are alive and which are dead so they know which instances to ask and wait for sub-answers from and which to skip and find other instances for.
 The old mechanism had each instance periodically "ping" each other instance, exchanging information such as "yes, I’m not dead" as well as some auxiliary information such as repair mode, configuration checksums, etc.

 That works reasonably well until you start having lots of instances.
 Eg. with 500 instances and a ping interval of 1 second you have each instance producing 499 requests and getting 499 responses back, as well as having to answer 499 incoming pings.
 It doesn’t scale that well.
 The old mechanism had a way to mitigate this by having a limit of how many in-flight ping requests it could have.
 But that slows down the propagation of information noticeably.
-The way to avoid the fully meshed communication between 500 instances is to use a hierarchy / tree, but chaing the logic to that didn’t look feasible so I started looking fat moving the whole logic out of the serach engine and instead have a separate (3rd-party)
+The way to avoid the fully meshed communication between 500 instances is to use a hierarchy / tree, but changing the logic to that didn’t look feasible so I started looking for moving the whole logic out of the search engine and instead have a separate (3rd-party) component for that.

 I did check if someone had made a lightweight heartbeat/keepalive thing but couldn’t find any that didn’t pull in unnecessary baggage.
 There were no need for some of the full-blown HA systems (MC ServiceGuard, HACMP, Sun cluster, …).
 I didn’t need the additional requirements of a dedicated heartbeat network segment, quorum disks, and monitoring-supervisor-hypervisor-metavisor-failover-thing.
 Some of the not-heavy-weight components were tied to specific problems, eg. keepalived is tied to VRRP and isn’t really suitable for application support.
 Others were meant for controlling a frontend (eg http load-balancer) and tell it which backends are working.
 What I really needed was a peer-oriented no-master keepalive-network and only needed weak guarantees and flexibility in its configuration and use.